KidsXH/sprout/README.md

 ## Development

-To develop Quantivine locally, follow these steps:
+To develop SPROUT locally, follow these steps:

 1. Install all the dependencies.